elunna/nerfhack-changelog/README.md

   * level 5: 3 cards
   * level 10: 4 cards
   * level 15+: 5 cards
-* The first card costs 5 energy.
-Further cards cost 20 energy per card to play.
+* Starting the combo costs 5 energy.
+Further cards cost 10 energy per card to play as normal.

+**Cartomancers get special bonuses for wielding crystal balls:**
+While wielding a crystal ball, a cartomancer will enjoy:
+    * max charisma
+    * extrinsic telepathy
+    * see invisible
+    * astral vision

+The weight of crystal balls was also reduced to 100, making this a more appealing item to wield instead of a weapon.

 **Changes to the cartomancer quest:**
 * Created a unique duelist monster to take the place of students in the cartomancer quest.
 * The cartomancer quest levels have received some updates and detailing.
-* Buffed cartomancer quest leader.
+* Buffed the King of Games and Dal Zethire.

 Cartomancer gets adjusted different item generation odds.
     To make up for less corpse drops, they get more food.